TetraMesa

 Industrial Revolution Analogies

 “Composable Everything” mirrors the Industrial Revolution’s modular, interchangeable parts that standardized production and fueled growth.
-In digital realms, modular systems drive the Fourth Industrial Revolution; cyber-physical systems and smart factories, where components self-monitor and adapt.
-Example: modular robotics in Industry 4.0 enable cost-effective automation for variable demand.
+In digital, modular systems drive the Fourth Industrial Revolution; cyber-physical systems and smart factories.
+Components self-monitor and adapt.
+Example: modular robotics enable cost-effective automation for variable demand.

 PwC says that by 2030, AI, modularity, and nearshoring will reshape industries.
 Modular architecture has evolved from Industrial Revolution roots to smart eras, amplified by digital twins.
 Digital-native firms leverage modular software and structures for speed.
 Thesis: steam engines revolutionized physical industry; composable primitives will radically accelerate industrializing digital creation.